 of this family name include: Lagace, Lagacé, Lagache, Lagasse, Gache, Gaché, Gaches, Gachet, Gachon, Lagacée and many more.

 Notable amongst the family in this period was Jacques Gaches, who was son of Pierre, a merchant born in 1523 and one of the artisans at the introduction of the Reform in Castres, consul of Castres in 1563 and first consul in 1585.
-Jacques was born in Castres in 1552 and...
-Another 142 words (10 lines of text) are included under the topic Early Gaches Notables in all our PDF Extended History products and printed products wherever possible.
+Jacques was born in Castres in 1552 and became consul of the city in 1596 and again in 1604.
+Raymond Gaches was a pastor in the seventeenth century; Antoine-Hyppolite Gachet, born in Bordeaux in 1798, was a surgeon.
+The Gache family was known for three brothers who were renowned as painters in Nantes.
+Vincent...
+Another 96 words (7 lines of text) are included under the topic Early Gaches Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name or some of its variants were: 200 individuals who arrived from France onto Canadian shores between 1600 and 1900.
 Among them, André Lagacé worked in Saint-Pierre-les-Becque in 1861.